J. Lyons and Co., Greenford

 J. Lyons and Co., Greenford was a major food production factory located in Greenford, west London.
 Developed post World War I by J. Lyons and Co., it covered 63 acres at its height, and produced tea, coffee, grocery products and Lyons Maid ice cream.
 Ready Brek instant porridge breakfast cereal was developed at the site.
-After the merger of Lyons with Allied Bakeries in the 1980s, and the focus of the new Allied Domecq business to focus on spirits, with the sell off of the businesses associated with the factory, the need for the facility dwindled.
+In 1978, Lyons was acquired by Allied Breweries and became part of the resulting Allied Lyons, and as the focus of the new Allied Domecq business to focus on spirits, with the sell off of the businesses associated with the factory, the need for the facility dwindled.
 Redeveloped from 1998, today it is known as Lyon Way Industrial Estate.

 Background

 In 1899, the fledgling J. Lyons company had purchased property near Cadby Hall at No. 62 Hammersmith Road.
 They subsequently bought Cadby Hall complex itself and retained the name, although the official address of the Cadby Hall complex became 66 Hammersmith Road.
 In time it became one of the largest food factories in the United Kingdom, growing to cover an area of more than 13 acre.

 However, developing a site in a fast expanding inner city meant compromise, together with large amounts of food-related diversification, resulted in stunted growth for the company in its fast growing cakes business due to the space limitations at Cadby Hall.
 Post World War I, the company wished to expand its cakes business on site, but concluded that to do so it needed to find a secondary site close by that would allow sufficient capacity to both house the tea and coffee business, as well as allow for potential expansion of cake production.